-Cleaning your pipes can keep them in good as new condition – almost as if you did a repiping!
+Cleaning your pipes can keep them in good-as-new condition – almost as if you did a repiping!
 If you think your pipes may be corroded, it’s important that you get a plumbing professional in right away to assess the situation.

 You can often tell there may be corrosion if the water tastes or smells funny, has a discoloration, if you’re experiencing leakages, or if the pipes are regularly clogging.
-Call The Plumbing Dr and we can schedule for one of our experienced plumbing experts to go to your home right away to assess.
+Call The Plumbing Dr, and we can schedule one of our experienced plumbing experts to go to your home right away to assess.
 Call us today at (703) 525-9280.